Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Visualization

 \section{Visualization}

 We provide an example to visualize the dialog state tracking process of our proposed Mars-G and baseline system.
-The cross-attention weights between dialog context and generated dialog states from the last layer of the transformer decoder stack are shown in Figures~\ref{bs_vis} and ~\ref{base_bs_vis}.
+The cross-attention weights between dialog context and generated belief states from the last layer of the transformer decoder stack are shown in Figures~\ref{bs_vis} and ~\ref{base_bs_vis}.
 Compared with the baseline system, Mars-G could achieve more accurate attention weights.
-The slot `\textit{arrive 09:00}' assigns high attention weights for the user utterance `\textit{09:00}' and previous dialog state `\textit{arrive 09:00}'.
+The slot `\textit{arrive 09:00}' assigns high attention weights for the user utterance `\textit{09:00}' and previous belief state `\textit{arrive 09:00}'.
 Similarly, the slots `\textit{destination mumford theatre}' and `\textit{departure wagamama}' accurately give high attention weights for the corresponding user utterance.
-The visualization further demonstrates that Mars-G could achieve semantically more consistent dialog context representation to generate accurate dialog states.
+The visualization further demonstrates that Mars-G could achieve more reasonable dialog context representation to generate accurate belief states.